freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1000.1

 You don't want to show all the rows and columns in your script.
 In your psql prompt that is still connected to the database.
 Enter a command to get only the columns and rows you would want to show a customer.
-You only want the rows where the bike is available, and and the columns for the id, type, and size.
+You only want the rows where the bike is available, and the columns for the id, type, and size.

 #### HINTS